-For the three-month period ended March 29, 2008, we recorded \$45 in income tax expense, primarily due to the income reported for U.S. operations during the period.
-The effective tax rate for the total consolidated company was 1.8%.
-The overall effective rate is the result of the combination of income and losses in each of our tax jurisdictions, which is particularly influenced by the fact that we have not recognized a deferred tax asset pertaining to cumulative historical losses for our U.S.

-operations and our U.K. subsidiary, as management does not believe, at this time, it is more likely than not that we will realize the benefit of these losses.
-We have substantial net operating losses which offset taxable income in the United States.
+The effective tax rate for the total consolidated company was 34.4% and 27.8% for the three- and six-month periods ended June 28, 2008, respectively.
+The overall effective rate is the result of the combination of income and losses in each of our tax jurisdictions, which is particularly influenced by the fact that we have not recognized a deferred tax asset pertaining to cumulative historical losses for our U.S. operations and our U.K. subsidiary, as management does not believe, at this time, it is more likely than not that we will realize the benefit of these losses.
+We have substantial net operating loss carryforwards which offset taxable income in the United States.
 However, we remain subject to the alternative minimum tax in the United States.
 The alternative minimum tax limits the amount of net operating loss available to offset taxable income to 90% of the current year income.
 This limitation did not have an impact on income taxes determined for 2007.
 However, this limitation does have an impact on income taxes determined for 2008.
 As a result, we expect to incur the alternative minimum tax in 2008 and the tax provision includes a provision for the U.S. alternative minimum tax as well as state income taxes, for states which we do not have the ability to utilize net operating loss carryforwards.
-Normally, the payment of the alternative minimum tax asset.
+Normally, the payment of the alternative minimum tax results in the establishment of a deferred tax asset.
 However, we have established a valuation allowance for our net U.S. deferred tax asset.
 Therefore, the expected payment of the alternative minimum tax does not result in a net deferred tax asset.